zimbatm/go-secretvalue/README.md

-# go-secret_value - Don't send secrets to logs
+# go-secretvalue - Don't send secrets to logs

 This Go library doesn't do much except encourage your to mark all your application secrets properly.